-Learning with e-learning and online courses is more popular than ever, yet studies or comprehensive practical experience are in short supply.
-We want to change that - and we have analyzed thousands of online courses.
+Learning with e-learning and online courses is more popular than ever, yet studies or comprehensive practical experience are scarce.
+We want to change that – and have analyzed thousands of online courses.
 One result: Length matters!
-We explain the exciting findings and provide practical tips for your online courses.
+We explain the exciting results and provide practical tips for your online courses.

-Today, there are online courses for the most diverse applications: Generally, educators either rely on blended learnings or e-learnings.
-The difference: An online course for blended learning is only part of a training consisting of online and in-person sessions.
-E-learning is usually a stand-alone, self-contained online course.
-But all online courses have one thing in common: They aim to convey knowledge.
+Today, online courses are available for a wide range of applications: Most continuing educators either rely on blended learning or e-learning.
+The difference: An online course for blended learning is only part of a training that includes both online and in-person elements.
+An e-learning course is usually a standalone, self-contained online course.
+However, all online courses have one thing in common: They are intended to impart knowledge.

 But what is the right length for an online course to be practically successful?